manuelseromenho/ukpostcodes_tool/README.md

 ## Installation

-Clone the repo and install in editable mode (with optional dev dependencies):
+Clone the repo and install with:

 ```bash
 pip install .